Bounds for variables with few occurrences in conjunctive normal forms

-The first main results (but still on the preparation side) one finds in Section \ref{sec:nonmer}, which introduces the numbers $\nonmer(k) \in \NN$ and proves exact formulas and sharp lower and upper bounds; the point here is that the introduction of $\nonmer(k)$ happens via a recursion which is tailor-made for our application in Section \ref{sec:specialcaseMU}, but which makes it somewhat difficult to determine the numbers in a global way.
-A main technical result is Theorem \ref{thm:characjumpb}, while Theorem \ref{thm:solveN} proves the general formula.
+The first main results (but still on the preparation side) one finds in Section \ref{sec:nonmer}, which introduces the numbers $\nonmer(k) \in \NN$ and proves exact formulas and sharp lower and upper bounds.
+The point here is that the introduction of $\nonmer(k)$ happens via a recursion which is tailor-made for our application in Section \ref{sec:specialcaseMU}, but which makes it somewhat difficult to determine the numbers in a global way.
+The analysis of the recursion yields as the main result Theorem \ref{thm:characjumpc}, which shows how the sequence is made up of ``blocks'' of a simple recursive structure.
+From this in Theorem \ref{thm:solveN} we obtain the general formula.

 In Section \ref{sec:specialcaseMU} then we find a basic central result of this \Schrift{}, the upper bound $\minnonmer(k) = \minvdeg(\Musati{\delta=k}) \le \nonmer(k)$ (Theorem \ref{thm:MUminvdegdef}).
 Section \ref{sec:leansurp} is concerned with generalising this upper bound.
 An interesting auxiliary class $\Sed \subset \Cls$, clause-sets where deficiency and surplus coincide, is introduced in Subsection \ref{sec:classSED}.
 The main characterisation of $\Sed$ is given in Theorem \ref{thm:characSEDMSAT} (removal of all clauses containing any given variable yields a matching-satisfiable sub-clause-set), and we obtain Corollary \ref{cor:auxminvardegsigma}, that unsatisfiable elements of $\Sed$ are in fact in $\Vmusat$.
 In Subsection \ref{sec:proofgencase} the upper bound for $\Musat$ then is lifted to lean clause-sets in Theorem \ref{thm:leanminvardeg}, and also sharpened via replacing the deficiency $\delta$ by the surplus $\surp$.
 Theorem \ref{thm:vmusharp} shows that the upper bound is sharp for any class between $\Vmusat \cap \Sed$ and $\Lean$.